JCDSJKT-33/anime_rating_prediction/README.md

 **Stakeholder**: Streaming platform product managers.

 ## **Objectives**
-1. Develop a machine learning that predicts user score with high accuracy (RMSE < 0.5).
+1. Develop a machine learning model that predicts user score with high accuracy (RMSE < 0.5).
-2. Provides feature insights into what drives audience perception.
+2. Provide feature insights into what drives audience perception.

 ## **Evaluation Metrics**
 - **RMSE** (target < 0.5): Perfect for models that wants to achieve high accuracy.